Employee autonomy at work: The catalyst to effective employee engagement

 Step 2: Seek employee feedback:

-Every employee has a different expectation of autonomy from their leaders.
+Every employee has their own process and a different expectation of autonomy from their leaders.
 Seeking proper feedback on what works for the employees and how they want to add autonomy for future projects will increase employee engagement, productivity, and delivery.

 Step 3: Stop micromanaging: